iamnasef/ansible-snippets/README.md

 <img src="supports/imgs/made-with-ansible.svg"/>
 <br />
 <br />
-Ansible Snippets is a set of miscellaneous and unrelated ansible playbooks, built to try different configurations.
+Ansible snippets is a set of miscellaneous and unrelated ansible snippets, built to try different configurations.

-I wanted a place to test miscellaneous ansible playbooks.
+I wanted a place to test miscellaneous ansible snippets.

 **This is why I created this project**.